SingleManTH/agiletoolkit.org/docs/overview/design.md

 ## A Fresh Approach To Framework Design

-New benefits require new approches.
+New benefits require new approaches.
 The patterns we use in Agile Toolkit are widely used in desktop frameworks, but may be unfamiliar to web developers.

-You'll find the Toolkit easier to learn if you understand the five key principles that have driven its design:
+You'll find Agile Toolkit easier to learn if you understand the five key principles that have driven its design:

 * The Abstraction Principle
 * The Composability Principle